Assumption Breaks Ground on Health Sciences Building

 “Assumption is blessed with a number of impressive academic facilities,” said President Cesareo.
 “But it is not the exterior design alone that impresses upon alumni, current students and prospective students.
 Rather, it is what occurs inside these buildings.
 To this, I refer to the Assumption's faculty.
 Experts in their chosen field who impart upon students their knowledge and inspire with their passion.
 Similar to the Plourde, Kennedy, Testa, Fuller and the Tsotsis buildings, within the walls of this new building will be a hive of exploration and discovery – where students who have answered a call and are dedicated to improving one’s quality of life will thrive.”

-“When an institution can educate a health professional amongst other health practitioners, the opportunity to impact patient outcomes becomes endless,” said Stover and Whitehead.
-“We anticipate many collaborations across the Assumption campus as well as with our clinical partners.
-The new building signifies Assumption’s commitment to both the nursing and physician assistant programs.”
+“When an institution can educate a health professional amongst other health practitioners, the opportunity to impact patient outcomes becomes endless,” said Stover.
+“I anticipate many collaborations across the Assumption campus as well as with our clinical partners.
+The new building signifies Assumption’s commitment to the nursing program.”

 The building was designed by Nault Architects and is being constructed by Lauring Construction.